-One of the main factors about emails are the subject lines.
+One of the main factors about emails is the subject lines.
 They have to be short, so it keeps on track.

 A great example will be the one below:

 You can see that the subject line is not ordinary.
-It doesn’t include salesy language, but it does attract your attention.
+It doesn’t include sales language, but it does attract your attention.
 The vague phrase is not cheesy nor boring.

 The sweet and straightforward subject line can also be easily read on a mobile device.
-As the data shows that more people are reading their emails on their smartphones, consequently, you have to write subject lines for mobile’s, first.
+As the data shows, more people are reading their emails on their smartphones; consequently, you have to write subject lines for mobile-first.